justinballas/Finance-Projects/README.md

 # Finance-Projects

-#This repository holds all of my finance based python and SQL projects
+#This repository holds all of my finance based python projects
 #
 #